Entropy bounds and field equations: Motivation

 \section{Motivation}

-The thermodynamic description of the field equations of gravity has been first performed by Jacobson in \cite{JacA}, where these equations have been shown to be conceivable as a thermodynamic identity.
-In \cite{PadE, PadF}, Padmanabhan has shown this identity can be further found to be derivable from extremisation of a suitable entropy functional (see also \cite{PadA, PadB} for a general account on this).
+The thermodynamic description of the field equations of gravity was first performed by Jacobson in \cite{JacA}, where these equations were shown to be equivalent to a thermodynamic identity.
+In \cite{PadE, PadF}, Padmanabhan has shown that this identity was obtainable from the extremisation of a suitable entropy functional (see also \cite{PadA, PadB} for a general account of this).
 In these approaches, arbitrary accelerating observers at a generic point of spacetime are considered.
-The equations of motion are obtained through proper consideration of a key quantity, the $\frac{dE}{T_H}$ (energy flux of matter crossing the horizon over horizon temperature), or variation of the Clausius entropy of the horizon, associated to the crossing of matter through local Rindler horizons.
-It represents the (variation of) the entropy of the ``system beyond the horizon'' or, in brief, of the horizon (concerning the general issue whether to patches of accelerating (or general) horizons, i.e. not only of black hole horizons, can consistently be associated an entropy, cf. \cite{JacC}).
+The equations of motion are obtained through the proper consideration of a key quantity, $\frac{dE}{T_H}$ (energy flux of matter crossing the horizon over horizon temperature), or variation of the Clausius entropy of the horizon, associated with the crossing of matter through local Rindler horizons.
+It represents the change of entropy of the ``system beyond the horizon'' or, in brief, of the horizon (concerning the general issue of whether patches of accelerating (or general) horizons, i.e. not only of black hole horizons, can consistently be associated with an entropy, cf. \cite{JacC}).

-Our aim here, is to contrast this approach with the one which goes to the equations of motion from entropy bounds.
+Our aim here, is to contrast this approach with the one which obtains the equations of motion from entropy bounds.
 Crucial to these is the entropy $dS$ of matter.
-In entropy bounds (in their generalised formulation \cite{Fla} which can be thought of as subsuming many other formulations (including the first entropy bound ever formulated, the Bekenstein bound to entropy-to-energy ratio \cite{BekD}) and can be considered as a general statement of holography), the entropy $dS$ of matter which goes through a null hypersurface is bounded by a quarter of the variation of the area of the spatial cross-section of the hypersurface.
-The existence of such a bound is seen as remounting at the end to the existence of a lower limit to an ``amount of space'' to be assigned to the single bit of information, limit of the order of Planck length.
+In entropy bounds (in their generalised formulation \cite{Fla} which can be thought of as subsuming many other formulations (including the first entropy bound ever formulated, the Bekenstein bound for the entropy-to-energy ratio \cite{BekD}) and can be considered as a general statement of holography), the entropy $dS$ of matter which goes through a null hypersurface is bounded by a quarter of the change of the area of the spatial cross-section of the hypersurface.
+The existence of such a bound is seen as remounting at the end to the existence of a lower limit to the ``amount of space'' to be assigned to the single bit of information, a limit of the order of the Planck length.